Magnusrm/TDAT3025-Machine-Learning/README.txt

-Machine learning tasks from the program TDAT3025 Anvendt Maskinlæring
+Machine learning tasks from the subject TDAT3025 Anvendt Maskinlæring